 Bruner's scaffolding has key features: it adjusts to the child's level, reduces task complexity, maintains the goal, and gradually withdraws as competence grows.
 These concrete features made the concept teachable and applicable to classrooms worldwide.

 Bruner is equally known for the spiral curriculum.
 Rather than teaching topics once in sequence, we revisit them at increasing complexity.
 A six-year-old learns addition with objects; by eight, they use numerals; by ten, they understand algorithms.
-The same concept spirals upward.
+The same concept spirals upwards.
 This structure aligns with how the UK National Curriculum is actually designed.

 Where Vygotsky saw language as THE tool of thought, Bruner saw narrative as how we make meaning.
 Stories and narratives structure our understanding of the world.
 A well-told lesson narrative is as important as explicit instruction.